mjhong0708/amp/docs/develop.rst

 * Tag the release with the release number, e.g., '0.5' or '0.5.1', the latter being for bug fixes.
   Do this on a local machine (on the correct branch) with `git tag -a 0.5`, followed by `git push origin --tags`.

-* Add the version to readthedocs' available versions (it may already be there); also set it as the default stable version.
+* Add the version to readthedocs' available versions; also set it as the default stable version.
+  (This may already be done automatically.)

 * Change the nightly tests to test this branch as the "stable" build.

-* Create a DOI for the release via zenodo.org.
+* Upload an archive and finalize the DOI via zenodo.org.
-  Note that all the ".git" files and folders should be removed from the files before uploading to Zenodo.
+  Note that all the ".git" files and folders should be removed from the .tar.gz archive before uploading to Zenodo.

-  The DOI can then be added to the development version's release notes.
-  (I don't think there's a way to get it into the archival version on Zenodo!)
+* Send a note to the amp-users list summarizing the release.